David22zambrano/SEMILLERO-VII/README.md

 third week.

-In my thir week working at Sincosof.
+In my thir week working at Sincosof. each day I'm much better using FIGMA, this week I'm learn how organized my time better using "MURAL" for write all my activities weekly.
+Also I finished the CSS course in Freecodecamp, and I started the Applied Visual Desing.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Desing figma (Exercise 1,2,3,4,5,6,7)
 This are some figma desing previously named( Preview desing AND final resultado).

 1).
 Exercise 1.